 - Filling Step 4 – Don't Heap the Soil

 - Filling Step 5 – Level and Tamp the Soil in the Tray

 - Filling Step 6 – Dump Soil from the Tray to the Soil Tote

 - Not Spilling Soil After Microgreen Tray is Filled

 - Closing Notes About Storing Potting Soil & Not Making a Mess

 How to Store Potting Soil the Wrong Way

 I’m sure many of you are asking why not store it in the original bag.

-It is true that storing potting soil in the original bag takes up less room and doesn't require spending any additional money.
-However, many things can go wrong, and there are other advantages of using a storage container.
+It is true that storing potting soil in the original bag takes up less room and doesn’t require spending any additional money.
+However, many things can go wrong, and a storage container has other advantages.

 First, what can go wrong?